programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/sso/attribute_mapping.en.md

 Mapping of SSO attributres to easydb server variables:

+> In yml-files created by Programmfabrik we use an indentation of 2 spaces per &#8680;.

 | Name of yaml element:                        | Type:     | Required:   | Default:        | Description: |
 | -------------------------------------------- | --------- | ----------- | --------------- | ------------ |
 | `sso`                                        | Hierarchy | no          |                 | Contains the SSO definitions for [Shibboleth](../shibboleth) / [Kerberos](../kerberos) |